 So, when I started having these feelings for girls I was uncomfortable.
 I was not at all keen on being different from everyone else I knew.

 I was not interested in being labeled as an outsider for feelings that ran deep and passionate.
 I mean, boys were fine, I had some guy friends who would inevitably try to kiss me and this would make me really angry.
 I didn’t know why.
 And then there were the girls who I thought were pretty and I would get tongue tied around them and want to run away because they made my heart beat a little faster.

 And when, as they inevitably do, my hormones surged and I became a teenager then it just amplified these squishy feelings I had for girls.
 But I wanted to bury them deep because being “not normal” is really difficult.
 Even when you are from a loving home.

 Then, when I was about 19, I discovered lesbian fiction.
 It was the first time I had come across anyone else who had feelings like I did.
 This discovery gave me hope and I read every single lesbian novel I could get my hands on.
 For the first time in my life I didn’t feel like a strange person.
 For the first time, I felt like I wasn’t an “other”.
 I was normal.
 Look, here were women from all over the world who knew what I was feeling and could describe it in incredible, heartbreaking detail.

 I was normal.

 This revelation changed my world.

-And so I write and do podcasts and review books with the aim of reaching other women who feel like strangers in the world.
+And so do podcasts and reviews with the aim of reaching other women who feel like strangers in the world.
 Other women who just want to be normal.
-Other girls like me who have yet to discover that they are not “others”.
+Other girls like me who have yet to discover that they are not “other”.
 That they are not pariahs or weirdos or freaks.